|1||Mandi Gobindgarh, Punjab|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Moradabad air is currently 5 times above WHO exposure recommendation
+PM2.5 concentration in Moradabad is currently 1.2 times the WHO annual air quality guideline value

 Moderate 82 US AQI